Audio Transcription: A Glimpse Into The World of Medical Dictation

 How does billing take place?

 Pricing varies from firm to firm.
-A few charge on a per-minute basis, while others charge per line.
+A few charges on a per-minute basis, while others charge per line.
 It’s best to go for the second option, as you surely wouldn’t want to pay for all the silent periods in your audio.

 What is verbatim transcription?

-Verbatim transcriptions are the one that retain every single utterance—including false words like ‘ah’, ‘uh’, and wrong words like ‘gonna’, ‘coz’, and the like.
+Verbatim transcriptions are the one that retains every single utterance—including false words like ‘ah’, ‘uh’, and wrong words like ‘gonna’, ‘coz’, and the like.
 You can request transcribers to follow a certain level of verbatim in the transcribed file.